Josef Wagner (Gauleiter): Early life and First World War

 Wagner was born in Algringen (today, Algrange), Alsace-Lorraine, to miner Nikolaus Wagner.
 He went to the volksschule in Kneitlingen until 1909 and then to a preparatory school in Zeltingen.
 Beginning in the summer of 1913 he attended the teachers' seminary in Wittlich until 1917 when he entered military service as a one-year volunteer in the Imperial German Army.
 He was assigned to Reserve Infantry Regiment 65 on the western front during the First World War.
 On 14 May 1918, he was severely wounded and taken as a prisoner of war by the French.
 After five attempts, he managed to escape from a POW camp in Etampes disguised in a French officer's uniform.
 He returned to Germany in August 1919, by way of Switzerland, completed his last year of training at a teacher seminary in Fulda and passed his teaching examinations in October 1920.
-Unable to find a teaching position, he was then employed a finance official in Fulda.
+Unable to find a teaching position, he was then employed as a finance official in Fulda.
 In July 1921 he became a clerical office worker at the Bochum Association for Cast Steel Production and worked there until April 1927.

 Early Nazi career, 1922 to 1932

-Wagner joined the NSDAP in 1922, three years after its founding, as member number 16,951 and co-founded its local branch in Bochum, becoming its first Ortsgruppenleiter (Local Group Leader).
-As an Alter Kämpfer (Old Fighter) he eventually would be awarded the Golden Party Badge.
+Wagner joined the NSDAP in 1922, three years after its founding, as member number 16,951 and co-founded its local branch in Bochum, becoming its first Ortsgruppenleiter (local group leader).
+As an Alter Kämpfer (old fighter) he eventually would be awarded the Golden Party Badge.
 When the Nazi Party was outlawed in the wake of the Beer Hall Putsch in November 1923, Wagner joined the Völkisch-Social Bloc, a Nazi-oriented electoral alliance, becoming its leader in the Westphalia Industrial District.
-When the Party was re-established in February 1925, Wagner rejoined and resumed his position as the local leader in Bochum, advancing in 1926 to the position of Bezirksleiter (District Leader).
+When the Party was re-established in February 1925, Wagner rejoined and resumed his position as the local leader in Bochum, advancing in 1926 to the position of Bezirksleiter (district leader).
 In May 1927, he found employment as a teacher at the Volksschule Horst-Emscher and then at the Gelsenkirchen branch, from which he was fired in November 1927 for political activity.

 On 20 May 1928 he was elected as one of the first 12 Nazi deputies to the Reichstag in Berlin.
 He would continue to be elected to the Reichstag for electoral constituency 18, Westphalia South, in every subsequent election in the Weimar and Nazi regimes.
 On 1 October 1928, when the large Gau Ruhr was split up, he was appointed Gauleiter of the newly formed Gau of Westphalia, and after this Gau was split in two on 1 January 1931, he remained Gauleiter of Gau Westphalia-South, whose seat was in Bochum.
 In 1930, he founded a weekly Nazi newspaper, Westfalenwacht (Westphalia Awakes); this was followed in 1931 by a daily paper, Rote Erde (Red Earth).
 In 1932 he founded the Hochschule für Politik (Academy for Politics) of the NSDAP, becoming its leader.